ikrzywda/uwr-cs/second_sem/ask/exercises/notes.md

 ```
 whereas Struct C is 16 bytes

-## volataile keyword:
+## volatile keyword:

 Signals to the compiler that a variable may be changed by other means than the code itself
 f.e.
-IO hardware that has access to the memory of the program
+IO hardware that has access to the memory of the program --- signaling that a variable will
+be externally mutated

 ## static keyword: